bartwesselink/dbl-visualization/README.md

 ![Image missing: NGL Tree product image](src/assets/images/product-promo.png "NGL Tree product image")

 # NGL tree

-This repository contains the source code for the DBL HTI + Webtech course for group 1D.
+This repository contains the source code for the TU/e DBL HTI + Webtech course for group 1D.
+All work presented here is produced by:
+- Mathijs Boezer
+- Jules Cornelissen
+- Roan Hofland
+- Nico Klaassen
+- Jordy Verhoeven
+- Bart Wesselink

 ## Feature overview
 The following features and or functionality have been implemented: